annejeevan/write_a_blog_post/write_a_blog_post/blog.md

 Bookings for the homes, generally happning at the end of the week (Thursday) and start of the week (Sunday Night for instance)

-In Santa Clara, visitors tend to care about availability to the city, great lodging services, beautiful location, staff freindliness
+In Santa Clara, visitors tend to care about availability to the city, great lodging services, beautiful location, staff freindliness.
+Its important to get good reviews.